nurifudayl/nurifudayl.github.io/_publications/chapters-2019-1-ahlak.md

   - bureaucracy
 ---

-This chapter explores how, in Hannah Arendt’s thought, the sovereign state undermines political freedom and moral responsibility by replacing plural action with violence, obedience, and bureaucratic rule.
+This chapter reads Hannah Arendt’s critique of the sovereign state as an account of the erosion of political freedom and moral responsibility through violence, obedience, and bureaucratic rule.

-## Abstract
+## About the Chapter

-This chapter examines the relationship between freedom, morality, and the modern sovereign state in Hannah Arendt’s political thought.
-It argues that freedom can emerge only in a political sphere constituted by plurality, speech, action, and the absence of coercion.
-The modern state, however, transforms this realm by concentrating violence, extending authority into public life, and subordinating political action to the preservation of sovereignty and the status quo.
-The chapter further shows how bureaucracy deepens this domination: by reducing individuals to obedient functionaries operating behind legal and anonymous procedures, it erodes both their capacity to act freely and their ability to assume moral responsibility.
-Drawing on Arendt’s analysis of Eichmann, the chapter concludes that evil becomes political when sovereign rule and bureaucratic obedience dissolve the conditions of freedom and morality.
+This chapter reads Arendt’s critique of the sovereign state as an account of the joint erosion of political freedom and moral responsibility: when plural action gives way to violence, obedience, and bureaucratic rule, both the space of politics and the capacity for judgment are imperiled.
+It revisits the relationship between freedom, morality, and the modern sovereign state in Hannah Arendt’s political thought.
+It argues that, for Arendt, freedom is neither a private condition of individual autonomy nor an achievement secured by sovereign rule; it comes into being in a political sphere constituted by plurality, speech, and action among equals.
+The modern state threatens this fragile space insofar as it places the preservation of sovereignty, the exercise of coercion, and the logic of obedience above the unpredictability of political action.
+The chapter then turns to bureaucracy as the administrative form through which this displacement acquires its most consequential moral effects.
+Bureaucratic rule dissolves agency into procedure, transforms individuals into functionaries, and makes obedience appear as an adequate substitute for judgment.
+Drawing on Arendt’s analysis of Eichmann, the chapter shows that the destruction of political freedom and the dissolution of moral responsibility are not separate problems: both arise when individuals cease to act and judge within a common world.
+In this sense, Arendt’s critique of the sovereign state becomes a diagnosis of the conditions under which domination assumes an ordinary, anonymous, and morally devastating form.

 ## Contribution

-- Conceptualizes the political sphere as a third sphere distinct from both the private and the public spheres.
+- Conceptualizing the political sphere as a third sphere distinct from both the private and the public spheres.
-- Interprets sovereignty as a threat to political freedom.
+- Interpreting sovereignty as a threat to political freedom.
-- Connects bureaucratic obedience to the dissolution of moral responsibility.
+- Connecting bureaucratic obedience to the dissolution of moral responsibility.